top of page

 Credibility Deficit: How to Stop Looking DIY

-1. Ditch the free email address
+1. Ditch the Free Email Address

 Nothing undermines professionalism faster than sending invoices or proposals from a Gmail or Hotmail account.
 It signals you’re not fully invested, even if that’s not true.
 Setting up a domain email (e.g. hello@yourbusiness.com) costs very little but creates instant trust.
-It also ties your communication back to your brand, which reinforces your identity with every email you send.
+It also ties your communication back to your brand, reinforcing your identity with every email you send.

-2. Build a simple, mobile-friendly website
+2. Build a Simple, Mobile-Friendly Website

 A clunky site full of “coming soon” pages or broken links tells visitors you’re unfinished.
 Instead, aim for clean and functional.
 A one-page website with your core offer, a short bio, and contact details beats a half-built ten-page site every time.
 Don’t forget mobile: most people will meet your brand through their phone.
 If they can’t navigate easily, they’ll bounce.

 Your logo, colours, and fonts should show up the same across your website, social media, proposals, and invoices.
 Inconsistency looks amateur, even if the work you deliver is excellent.
-Think of it like wearing a matching outfit to an important meeting - coordinated visuals signal you’re organised and dependable.
+Think of it like wearing a matching outfit to an important meeting—coordinated visuals signal you’re organised and dependable.
 Create a simple “brand kit” to keep yourself on track.

 Free clipart and grainy photos won’t cut it.
-You don’t need a full days photoshoot, but a set of crisp, well-lit photos of you, your team, and your product/service goes a long way.
+You don’t need a full day’s photoshoot, but a set of crisp, well-lit photos of you, your team, and your product/service goes a long way.
 These images anchor your brand with something real.
 People trust what they can see, so give them faces and spaces that reflect your professionalism.
 If you can’t invest in a small shoot, consider purchasing quality stock photography or explore what AI can achieve with a single good product shot.

-5. Collect two pieces of proof
+5. Collect Two Pieces of Proof

 Prospects want evidence that you deliver.
 That could be a short testimonial from a happy client, a before-and-after photo, or a mini case study.
 Two solid examples are enough to move you from “unproven” to “credible.”
-The key is to make them visible - not hidden at the bottom of a PDF, but front and centre on your site and socials.
+The key is to make them visible—not hidden at the bottom of a PDF, but front and centre on your site and socials.

 When you land on your own website, ask yourself: Would I trust this business with £500 today?
-Does your website look as professional as other in the same industry?
+Does your website look as professional as others in the same industry?
 If the answer is anything but yes, then one of the steps above needs your attention.

 No Clear Story: Nail Your Narrative